How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 The Centers for Disease Control and Prevention (CDC) just added obesity to its list of conditions that can make symptoms of COVID-19 worse.

-Hospitals noticed that obese patients were three times more likely to develop the most severe symptoms.
+This is because hospitals began noticing that obese patients were three times more likely to develop the most severe symptoms.

-Obese patients are also being put into the ICU in larger numbers than average-weight individuals and are most likely to require ventilators, age not being a factor.
+Obese patients are also being put into the ICU in larger numbers than average weight individuals and are most likely to require ventilators, age not being a factor.

 Why Are the Obese the Hardest Hit from Coronavirus?